-The Executive has authority to bid, negotiate and complete on property acquisitions and investments with a total individual cost of up to £10million, within a total aggregate sum of £30million over the period 2018/2019 to 2020/2021, subject to the decision fully satisfying all the criteria and process requirements set out in the Property Investment Strategy.
+The Executive has authority to bid, negotiate and complete on property acquisitions and investments as set out in the Property Investment Strategy.
 Performance is monitored by the Value for Money Overview and Scrutiny Committee.

 2.9 Affordable Housing

 Waverley recognises the demand for affordable housing.